discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 ### **100%**
 - If you are not skipping the first Anomaly, you should place the <Skill name="wallofreflection"/> in the middle.
 - Again it is recommended to start on scepter or sword.
-- Use your <Skill name="Bane Signet"/> to help with CC and boost the party dps as soon as Artsariiv arrives at the corners.
+- Use your <Skill name="Bane Signet"/> to help with CC and boost the party DPS as soon as Artsariiv arrives at the corners.
 - Always use <Skill name="Bindingblade"/> and <Skill name="Whirlingwrath"/> inside Artsariivs hitbox for big damage.

 ### *Adds*